ElektraInitiative/libelektra/doc/tutorials/storage-plugins.md

 - [arrays](arrays.md), and
 - [metadata](../dev/metadata.md),

 takes more work.
-Before you continue with this text, please make sure that you read all of the linked documents.
+Before you continue with this text, please make sure that you read all of the linked documents above.

 ## Don’t Add Additional Keys